LimaLourenco/LimaLourenco/README.md

 I am a student of Information Technology in evolution 📚 💪 😄, graduated in Computer Science. 📚🎓

-💪 I essentially seek to improve my technical skills in web technologies and innovation. 📚 💻
+💪 I essentially seek to improve my technical skills in web technologies. 📚 💻